leon4rd/test/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## What do you call a cow with two legs?
+Lean beef.